SimonScapan/scientific-purpose-harvester/README.md

 1. Google search the insertet question
 2. Pick the first 10 Websites and check them for Topic and Content
-3. Compare the content of each resultpage with the given question based on a matching factor
+3. Skip Websites which are Blacklistet by us (e.g. Wikipedia, YouTube, ...)
-4. Return the best 5 Pages to the User Interface with Headline and Content
+4. Return the best 5 Pages to the User Interface with Headline, Content and URL

-# how does it work
+# how to use it

+Simply open the Webapp by running the API[api.py] file.